Latest posts by Hayley (see all)

-At April’s Speaking Space gathering, we spent some time sharing the valuable tips that our members are already using in overcoming nervousness in speaking.
+At April’s Speaking Connections gathering, we spent some time sharing the valuable tips that our members are already using in overcoming nervousness in speaking.
 This is one of a two-part post sharing our members’ wisdom.
 Look out for our next post passing on the gatherings mindset tips.

 Practising and using prompts